Ramp closures planned on I-59 in Jefferson County

 JEFFERSON COUNTY, Ala.
-(WIAT) — The Alabama Department of Transportation announced there are planned ramp closures on I-59 northbound at Exit 124B and Exit 124D.
+(WIAT) — The Alabama Department of Transportation announced planned ramp closures on I-59 northbound at Exit 124B and Exit 124D set to begin Thursday.

 The ALDOT stated it suggests motorists to use alternative routes, adjust arrival and departure times, observe work zone speed limits and signs while exercising extreme caution in the area.
 More information is available on the ALDOT website.